Knightwing1941/AI_Web_Scraper_Project/README.md

 AI Web Scraper

-This project is an AI-powered web scraper built with Python, based on the YouTube tutorial ["Python AI Web Scraper Tutorial - Use AI To Scrape ANYTHING"](https://www.youtube.com/watch?v=Oo8-nEuDBkk&t=223s) by the TechWithTim channel.
+This project is an AI-powered web scraper built with Python.
 This scraper uses artificial intelligence to extract data from web pages, making it more versatile compared to traditional scrapers.

 Features
 - AI-Based Content Extraction: Use AI models to understand the structure of a webpage and extract relevant data.